About Cairo

 Must-Try Local Dishes and Specialties

-- Ful Medames: A traditional breakfast dish consisting of slow-cooked fava beans seasoned with garlic, lemon, and olive oil.
+2. Ful Medames: A popular breakfast dish consisting of mashed fava beans seasoned with olive oil, garlic, and lemon juice, often served with bread.

-- Mahshi: Vegetables like bell peppers, zucchinis, and grape leaves stuffed with a flavorful mixture of rice, herbs, and spices.
+3. Mahshi: Vegetables like peppers, zucchinis, and grape leaves stuffed with a flavorful mixture of rice, herbs, and minced meat.

 #